Pier Bandstand, Weymouth: Post–1986 use of entrance building

 In 1986, following the demolition of the pier, the ground floor of the entrance building continued to function as an amusement arcade and a storage room was converted into a retail shop.
 On 20 June 1987, the Seaview Restaurant reopened as the restaurant Surf Connection under a new proprietor.

 In 1991, the council considered demolishing the building for an estimated £68,000, but they ultimately voted to retain it.
 In 1992, Surf Connection became the Old Pier Restaurant under new proprietors.

 In 1994, local businessman Peter Bennett took over the lease for the building and formed the company Weymouth Pier Bandstand Ltd. Bennett's refurbishment scheme for the building, which aimed to "restore its 1930s Art Deco look", was given planning approval in 1998, and was carried out between 1999 and 2000.

 The Sea Palace Chinese Restaurant opened on the first floor of the building on 21 July 2002.
 It was replaced by the Italian restaurant Al Molo in 2015 and, in turn, by another Italian restaurant, Oliveto, under new proprietors, in 2023.
 The ground floor holds an amusement arcade operated by D A Entertainments Ltd, a gift shop, and public toilets.

 Redevelopment plans

 As part of the regeneration of Weymouth and Portland, it was decided in 2007 that Weymouth's Esplanade would be redeveloped in time for the 2012 Olympic Games.
 The scheme included plans for the restoration and extension of the bandstand, while the exterior Art Deco features and symmetry would be restored.
 In addition, the area in front of the bandstand was to be redesigned into a 1930s-styled square, acting as the northern gateway to Weymouth Esplanade.
-However, the plans collapsed after the South West Regional Development Agency withdrew its £6.6 million funding in 2009.
+However, the plans collapsed after the South West of England Regional Development Agency withdrew its £6.6 million funding in 2009.